ugbodagadave/Esther/memory-bank/progress.md

 - **Portfolio Tracking**: `/portfolio` command shows live balances & USD value, backed by periodic background sync.
 - **Diversification & ROI Analytics**: Functions provide allocation percentages and 30-day ROI.
 - **Rebalance Suggestions**: `suggest_rebalance()` offers a one-hop trade plan to reach target allocations.
+- **Rebalance Execution**: The bot can now execute the rebalance plan, guiding the user through a series of swaps.
 - **Deployment**: The application has been refactored to use a stable `asyncio`-native architecture with FastAPI and Uvicorn.
 - **Advanced Orders**: The NLP model can now understand `set_stop_loss` and `set_take_profit` intents.
 - **Personalized Market Insights**: A new `/insights` command provides users with personalized market analysis and recommendations.